ipadm error could be more helpful (when problem is permissions)

 Is this something you'd like to work on and take through the review and RTI (request-to-integrate) process? (illumos does not use pull requests).
 If so I can help you do that and if not I'd be happy to do the work myself.

-Updated by Ben Southall about 1 month ago
+Updated by Ben Southall 2 months ago

 I agree, I hadn't really followed the code through, I just thought I would add the lines as I'd already found them; as it's simple to detect a permission problem then definitely best to add a branch for this eventuality.